Gitauwairimu/MessageBoardk8sRepo/README.md

 - 🛠️ Checks out code
 - ☕ Sets up Java 17 (Temurin)
-- 📦 Builds the project using Maven (tests skipped by default)
+- 📦 Builds the project using Maven
 - 🐳 Builds a Docker image
 - 🔖 Tags the image as:
   - `latest`